k0a1a/subnodes-nextcloudpi/README.md

 * write image to SDcard

         sudo dd if=NextCloudPi_RPi_07-20-19.img of=/dev/sda bs=1M

+* add file named 'ssh' to boot partition of SDcard

+        right-click, 'new file' -> 'ssh' (no extensions)

 * set up your Raspberry Pi with a basic configuration